iacgm/website/content/projects/nurikabe.md

 However, from a human perspective, its puzzles can hardly be called easy, and its algorithm looks like a simpler, faster version of mine: phase 1 is similar but randomly places the sea instead of the islands, phase 2 is done deterministically, instead of randomly, and phase 3 just adds and removes walls randomly.

 Maybe all of this is a lesson about Occam's razor and avoiding overengineering, or maybe it's a sign to switch to Javascript.
-Who knows...
+Who can say...